ab-10/ab-10.github.io/_posts/2022-05-05-K8s-For-Data-Preprocessing.md

 3. Attach to the Docker image:

-    _Will need `sudo` if you haven't [added your user to the `docker` group](https://docs.docker.com/engine/install/linux-postinstall/)_
+    _You will need `sudo` if you haven't [added your user to the `docker` group](https://docs.docker.com/engine/install/linux-postinstall/)_

     `docker run -it python:3.8-buster bash`

-    Replace `python:3.8-buster` with the base image of your choice (see previous step), the `-it` flag is used to run the container in the foreground, `bash` at the end of the command tells to Docker to run bash on our specified image.
+    Replace `python:3.8-buster` with the base image of your choice (see the previous step), the `-it` flag is used to run the container in the foreground, `bash` at the end of the command tells Docker to run bash on our specified image.

     If Docker can't find the specified image locally (as could be expected), it will just pull (i.e. download) it from Docker Hub.